 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type.
-Low level glazing should be checked for appropriate safety glass.
-We would note that the washing machine is not flush with the rest of the cabinets and may benefit from being re-fitted.
+The kitchen units are of a modern type and appeared in fair condition for their age and purpose.